Creating a Rule

 Step 1: Click “Name your rule.”
 This helps you identify the rule quickly among all the rules you’ve set.

-Step 2: Click “Add conditions.”
+Step 2: Go to the next section to set up your first condition.
 The condition/s will be evaluated when a new order comes in or an existing order is updated.
-If your conditions are ALL met, then your chosen actions will be applied.
-You can add more conditions by clicking “Add another condition”
+You can add more conditions by clicking “Add another condition”.

 Step 3: Click “Add action.”
 The action will be taken if the condition/s for the rule is met when your chosen conditions are ALL met whenever a new order comes in or an existing order is updated.